 This post is for parents worried about earning college credit while their teen is in high school.
 If your teen is already out of high school and enrolled in college somewhere, planning transfer is easy: call your college advisor.
 They’ll tell you, and help you plan.

-Homeschooled high school students are earning college credit 2, 3, 4, or more years before it intends to be used!
+Homeschooled high school students are earning college credit 2, 3, 4, or more years before they need to use it!
 This means you have to know how to spot the issues that derail successful transfer and avoid them with your teen.

 Planning for future college admissions isn’t as hard when you think like a college employee instead of thinking like a homeschool parent!

-Colleges differ widely in their acceptance of credit, but they’re predictably and boringly similar in how they disqualify credit from being transferred.
+Colleges differ widely in their acceptance of credit, but they’re predictable and boring with how they disqualify credit from being transferred.
 The best question you must ask and the right approach to use as plan your teen’s homeschool for college credit journey is:

 “Will this class be disqualified from transfer?”